 First and foremost, you must choose unwaxed Organic Ingredients!
-If you cannot find unwaxed citrus fruits you can brush them under warmish running water, and/or use a vinegar and bicarbonate solution.
+If you cannot find unwaxed citrus fruits you can brush them under warmish running water, and use a vinegar and bicarbonate solution (1 tablespoon of vinegar and 1 levelled teaspoon of bicarbonate in one litre of warm water).
 You can use the entire skin or you can peel the citrus fruit with a regular peeler, which I suggest for grapefruit.
-Otherwise, you may remove too much of the white flesh, and may become far too bitter.
+Otherwise, you may remove too much of the white flesh, and you may find the powder to be far too bitter.
 Although, remember that bitter taste is GOOD for the Liver.
+Personally, I add as much of the white flesh as possible as it contains a lot of fibre and many phytonutrients with very powerful antioxidant capabilities.
+All of the skin of citrus also contains the most pectin, a compound with prebiotic effect to feed the 'good' gut bacteria and balance colonies so that the 'good' bacteria always outnumber the 'bad'.

-You can sprinkle over salads, yogurt, smoked salmon, any fish, or chicken dish (right before serving), or add ¼ tsp in your morning juice/smoothie.
+You can sprinkle the citrus powder over salads, yogurt, smoked salmon, any fish, or chicken dish (right before serving), or add ¼ tsp in your morning juice/smoothie.
+It is always best to add it right before serving to preserve the antioxidants and enzymes.
+Taste a little first before sprinkle some of the powder to the fine dish, and adjust accordingly, before you are used to it.

 Why eating Citrus Fruit Peel?

-Citrus fruits contain many nutrients, such as vitamin C, calcium, potassium, fibre, and phytonutrients, which are not essential (because they do not contribute to energy), but I still like to call “Essential” because they are required in different amount for optimum body functions.
+Citrus fruits contain many nutrients, such as vitamin C, calcium, potassium, fibre, and phytonutrients, which are not essential (because they do not contribute to energy), but I still like to call “essential” because they are required in different amount for optimum body functions.
+They are also required for cellular and liver detoxification and mitochondrial function (the energy factory of the cell).

 Rich in health-protective phytochemicals and antioxidants, the outer layers of citrus fruits (but of other fruits and vegetables) are often more nutritious than the food they protect.